Best Door and Window Sensors

 Price is accurate as of post date.
 Read full disclaimer.

-The GE Personal Security door and window alarm trades smart features for budget-friendly practicality.
-This security sensor doesn't come with an app or wireless abilities like the others in our lineup but costs less than $10 each a pop when you buy a five-pack.
+The Daytech Wireless Entry Sensor trades smart features for budget-friendly practicality.
+This security sensor doesn't come with an app or wireless abilities like the others in our lineup but costs only around $20 each when you buy a two-pack.

 We recommend using this for off-limits areas like sheds and storage units or in areas that are dangerous or private.
-So while you'll miss out on app notifications, it won't be hard to hear if the blaring 120-decibel alarm sounds.
-Of course, if you want something easier on the ears, you can change the alarm to silent mode or chime.
+So while you'll miss out on app notifications, it won't be hard to hear if the blaring 110-decibel alarm sounds via the plug-in receiver.
+Of course, if you want something easier on the ears, you can change the volume or switch to one of 55 available chimes.
 We think the door chime is a nice addition to busy homes so you can know when the kids head out.

-Overall, we like GE Personal Security's simplicity for those that don't want a mobile app or smart home controls.
-It's even a great supplement to pricier smart sensors so you can place those on high-priority doors and windows while using the GE almost anywhere else.
+Overall, we like Daytech's simplicity for those that don't want a mobile app or smart home controls.
+It's even a great supplement to pricier smart sensors so you can place those on high-priority doors and windows while using these ones almost anywhere else.

 pro